wldfngrs/bytemod/README.md

 ## Testing

 A test directory has been provided which contains sample input and output files for testing purposes.
 To test the program, run the following command:

+`$ ./bin/bytemod test/*.h -encrypt`

+and to decrypt,

+`$ ./bin/bytemod test/*.h -decrypt`

+To view the individual bytes before and after encryption, set the MAX_DEBUG_FLAG flag.
+Else, the commands produce no output.

 ## Credits